rkmazumder/PersonalWeb/publications.md

 * Mazumder, R. K., Salman, A., Li, Y., and Yu, X. (2018) “State-of- the-Art Review of Water Distribution Systems Performance and Asset Management,” ASCE Journal of Infrastructure Systems (In Press).

-* Mazumder, R. K., Utsob, M. T. U., and Bhuiyan, A. R. (2018), Seismic Vulnerability Assessment of Medical Facilities: A GIS Based Application for Chittagong, Bangladesh, Malaysian Journal of Civil Engineering (Accepted)
+* Mazumder, R. K., Utsob, M. T. U., and Bhuiyan, A. R. (2018), Seismic Vulnerability Assessment of Medical Facilities: A GIS Based Application for Chittagong, Bangladesh, Malaysian Journal of Civil Engineering, 30(1):97-112.

-* Mazumder, R. K., Uddin, S., Dey, R. and Ansary, M. A. (2016), Analytical Fragility Curves for Reinforced Concrete Building Using Single Point Scaled Spectrum Matched Ground Motion Analyses, Malaysian Journal of Civil Engineering 28(3):394-406
+* Mazumder, R. K., Uddin, S., Dey, R. and Ansary, M. A. (2016), Analytical Fragility Curves for Reinforced Concrete Building Using Single Point Scaled Spectrum Matched Ground Motion Analyses, Malaysian Journal of Civil Engineering 28(3):394-406.

 * Mazumder, R. K. and Ansary, M. A. (2014), Application of Capacity Spectrum Method based on ATC 40 and BNBC 1993, International Journal of Advanced Structures and Geotechnical Engineering, Vol. 03, No. 04.